frankzhang210/vuejs_bulma/README.md

-# Vue.js + Bulma + Buefy + Vite
+# Vue.js + Vite + MCP Server

-This is a showcase project to integrate below popular framework, tool and components:
+This project showcases the integration of the following popular frameworks, tools, and components:
-- Vue.js 3 and Vite
+- Vue.js 3 with Vite for frontend development
-- The Bulma CSS framework and the lightweight Buefy framework
+- Bulma CSS framework and Buefy for UI components
-- The OpenWeatherMap API and Google Maps, demonstrating cross-page communication using Pinia
+- OpenWeatherMap API and Google Maps, with cross-page communication powered by Pinia
 - Google Login functionality

+The MCP (Model Context Protocol) server in the `mcp_server` folder acts as a bridge between the Vue.js frontend and the OpenWeatherMap API, handling API calls and returning formatted data, strictly adhering to the MCP protocol.
+Please follow the README.md in the `mcp_server` folder to start the MCP server before starting the frontend.

 ## Technical Stack